GHOST-ngo/ghost-web/README.md

 ### GHOST Software

 The GHOST will also provide an open source repository with interface to integrate with, and/or to control generic electrolyzer operations.
+Using this will allow the operators of various electrolyzers as well as the general public to have a verifiable view of Green Hydrogen production anywhere on the planet.

-Using this will allow the  GHOST will host open source IOT feeds of the physical electrolyzer operations.
+GHOST will host open source IOT feeds of the physical electrolyzer operations.